Supported Benchmarking Crates

 flag to specify

-, you can pass its name as an argument to the build
+, you can pass its name as the --bench

 --features

-flag to specify the features to enable:Run the built benchmarksBy default,
+flag to specify the features to enable:Advanced run options

 will run all the built benchmarks (of the